Need a cardiologist?

 1. Book your virtual or in-person appointment within a few days – not weeks or months!

-2. Speak with a certified Ontario-based cardiologist or internist in multiple languages.
+2. Speak with a certified Ontario-based cardiologist, internist, or respirologist in multiple languages.

-3. Virtual consultations eliminate travel time and enable you to speak with a cardiologist from the comfort of your home.
+3. Virtual consultations eliminate travel time and enable you to speak with a specialist from the comfort of your home.

 4. Our services are covered by OHIP so there’s no out-of-pocket cost for patients with a valid Ontario health card.